 Another thing that you may notice about the Muslim inheritance law is that it tends to heavily “favour” the male members of the family.
 If the deceased man has a wife and is childless, for example, she only gets a quarter of the inheritance.
 If there are children, the wife gets only an eighth (1/8).
 Even if the man has children, it does not mean that the wife and children gets all the inheritance.
 Without a son, the deceased father or brother will instead have rights to a share of the inheritance.

 There is a strong reason for this arrangement: Muslim males are obligated to support and ensure welfare of the female members of the family.
-This obligation includes financial support.
-That means that upon a Muslim man’s death, the deceased sons/father/brothers/uncle has to financially support the deceased wife and daughters in his absense.
+These obligation includes financial support for a deceased’s family members.
+That means that upon a Muslim man’s death, the deceased’s sons/father/brothers/uncle has to financially support the deceased’s wife and daughters in his absense.
 Hence, the distribution of asset is structured so that the male family members are able to cope with the sudden financial obligations that they find themselves with.

 Generally, the deceased will is a great tool in easing the process of inheritance distribution.
 However, in Muslim inheritance law, there are additional laws to consider before the will becomes executable.
 For example, the will can generally affect only one-third of the asset division.
 That means two-thirds of the assets have to be distributed via faraid calculation.